The scanner finished its third sweep and chimed.

 The cold under his sternum took the calories and gave him back the air in his chest, the way it did.

 Kikaru was breathing in shallow even bursts a few feet away.
 Dirt across her white plates.
 A streak of it on her cheek where she'd wiped sweat with a dirty glove.
-She was not looking at him.
+Her attention stayed on the dirt.

 "I had the angle."